The brutal reality of the Silk Stream Bridge

 So what’s the problem?

 The problem is that in the real world much of the land depicted is not land at all, nor even ‘woodland’, but the forgotten overgrown wetlands of the north marsh SSSI bird refuge — precious legally protected habitat built from 1985-1990 with public money, but left unmanaged for decades by statutory bodies potentially in breach of environmental law.
-The shape of Welsh Harp reservoir and its north marsh bears no relation to this drawing.
-In fact, such is the extent of open water, you could even take a boat into sections shown as dry land.

-You might even be forgiven for thinking the drawing was deliberately created to give the impression the bridge will mostly cross over a nondescript area with little impact on the reservoir or SSSI.
+You might even be forgiven for thinking the drawing was deliberately created to give the impression the bridge will mostly cross over a nondescript area of land with little impact on the reservoir or SSSI.

 Aerial impression from the planning documents